ctechfilmuniversity/project_ws2425_first_term/README.md

 ## Working Period

 The official working period for the first term project is 06.01.-15.03.25.
 If you are sick within the official work period, you can get a deadline extension based on a doctor’s note (“Attest”).
-For that you have to submit the Attest within the first three days of your sickness.
-We are not allowed to accept later than three days and Attest in retrospect.
+For that, you have to submit the Attest within the first three days of your sickness.
+We are not allowed to accept later than three days or any Attests in retrospect.

 ## Requirements

 ### Project Plan Presentation

 On Jan.
 8, you have to present your project and your planning.
-Your presentation must be < 20min.
+Your presentation must be < 20 min.
 After the presentation there will be some time for discussion.

 ### Project Plan Submission